AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-view-settings.md

 ---
 # View/Manage Privacy Labeling for Data Governance

-The Privacy Labeling for Data Governance dialog provides an overview of a report suite's privacy labels and namespaces.
+The **[!UICONTROL Privacy Labeling for Data Governance]** dialog provides an overview of a report suite's privacy labels and namespaces.
 You can also export the settings to a .csv file from here.

 1. Log in to Adobe Experience Cloud.
 1. Navigate to  **[!UICONTROL Analytics]** > **[!UICONTROL Admin]** > **[!UICONTROL All admin]** > **[!UICONTROL Data configuration & collection]** >[**[!UICONTROL Data Governance]**.